What is Opioid Addiction?

 Opioids are a specific type of pain medication that blocks pain and creates a feeling of euphoria for the user.
 A handful of different types of drugs fall under this label: Oxycodone, Fentanyl, Buprenorphine, Methadone, Oxymorphone, Hydrocodone, Codeine, and Morphine.

 Often opioid addicts begin their usage innocently.
-The addict sustains an injury that requires legitimate pain medication.
+The user sustains an injury that requires legitimate pain medication.
 Then eventually, the pain meds don’t work as well as the victim hopes, or they find themselves taking more meds to get the same effect.

 They begin to deal with their pain with only the meds, and before they know it, they’ve developed an opioid dependence.
 Even when the opioid is prescribed appropriately, an addiction can result.

-The move from opioid user to opioid addict starts when the opioid changes the chemistry of the brain.
+The move from opioid user to opioid addiction starts when the opioid changes the chemistry of the brain.
 This then leads to drug tolerance.
 Then the user needs more of the drug to achieve the same effect.

 Opioids were not necessarily a bad thing from the start.
 After all doctors, people who pledge to protect life, prescribed them.